 On the other hand, if it is your partner that cannot put a stop to negative, demeaning criticisms no matter how hard you try, that is also an indication that you need to split up with your spouse.
 Unconditional love is a long lost fantasy now.

 Related reading: 12 Signs Of A Control Freak

 A contemptuous conversation indicates a lack of value in a relationship.
 You will notice a gradual shift in approach whenever you have a conversation with your husband/wife.
 There will be countless sighs, eye rolling, sneering comments, name calling, and hostility.
 Even your body language will alter.
 You will either point fingers at your partner or talk with arms and legs crossed.

 Every other statement exchanged by you and your partner is overloaded with taunts and general mockery.
 None of you are willing to hear each other out either.
-Treat this as a sign that you need a divorce and start taking actions before it gets worse.
+Treat this as a sign that you’re heading for a divorce and start taking action before it gets worse.